 The downsides of manual pH testing make them less than ideal for serious growers.
 It takes a lot more time and effort to work with manual pH test strips or pH fluid.

 Time management becomes a barrier to serious growers, especially when compared to the simplicity of a digital pH meter.

 Accuracy is also an issue. pH strips can be hard to read, especially if you are color blind.
 This can lead to readings that are way off, which will negatively impact your system.

 Digital pH meters are the way to go it you plan on doing a lot of hydroponic growing.
 These meters should last a lifetime if you take care of them, and they are much more accurate than manual pH meters and pH test strips if they are calibrated properly.

 Digital meters are fast, too, letting you test quickly and frequently, making them far more efficient than manual pH meters.

 Of course, all of this convenience and efficiency comes at a price.
 The best digital pH meters are more expensive than manual pH meters, and they also require more maintenance than manual meters.

 Digital pH meters must be calibrated frequently in order for them to remain accurate, and without proper care, your expensive digital pH meter breaks down.

 If you choose to go the digital route, as most of us eventually do, you need to know how to calibrate your pH meter.
 Think of calibration like tuning a musical instrument.
 You need things to be tuned to the right key, or the entire musical piece will be off.

 Before you begin, you need a buffer solution.
 A buffer solution is basically a laboratory certified standard reference point for your pH meter.
-Most buffer solutions are liquid, although you can buy them in powder form and mix them with distilled water if you prefer.
+Most buffer solutions are liquid, although you can buy them in powder form and mix them with water if you prefer.